Welcome to today's edition of the Rush 24-7 podcast.

 I do agree with you on the Obamacare.

-Gotta go, and hopefully the next president will do that.
+And hopefully the next president will do that.

 But drugs were legal a long time ago.

-Anybody who wants drugs can get drugs, so I don't see why that is such a big deal.
+So I don't see why that is such a big deal.

-And the military thing, i it's not that he wants to, you know, be an isolationist and not do anything in other parts of the world when people need help.
+And the military thing, it's not that he wants to, you know, be an isolationist and not do anything in other parts of the world when people need help.

 He just doesn't want to go to war for no reason and kill a bunch of innocent people.

-And so I just don't understand why those two things would be a reason not to vote for the man when all of his other, you know, the economy and a lot of other things he's good on.
+And so I just don't understand why those two things would be a reason not to vote for the man when all of his other, you know, the economy and a lot of other things, he's good on.

 I think this stuff is disgusting.

-And I think uh the corrupting effect of the war on drugs uh is uh i i is as uh the the problem the the root cause of the problem is uh American appetites for drugs, and you're not gonna and and the war on drugs doesn't actually address that.
+And I think the corrupting effect of the war on drugs is as the problem, the root cause of the problem is American appetites for drugs.

 We haven't decisively won a war for two-thirds of a century now.